Prophetic Dream: Is Jesus Coming Soon?

 Nation will go to war against nation, and kingdom against kingdom.
 There will be famines and earthquakes in many parts of the world.
 But all this is only the first of the birth pains, with more to come.
 (Matt 24:7-8 NLT)

-As the Lord indicated in this dream, He is sounding the alarm to alert the Church as to the urgency of the hour.
-The Church needs to recognize this severity and impending closeness of the hour – that He is coming sooner than later.
-We must be ready for His return, both individually and corporately, with a cleaned-up, spotless Bride, fully ready for the Groom.
+The Lord is sounding the alarm to urgently alert the Church.
+The Church needs to recognize the severity and closeness of the hour and work accordingly.
+He is coming sooner than later and does nothing without first telling His prophets.
+We must be ready for His return, both individually and corporately, with a cleaned-up, spotless Bride, fully ready for the Groom who wishes that no one is left behind.

-Two days later I had another dream in which the Lord said that intercessors have been working hard on the transformation of cities, but that He wants transformational intercessors to now concentrate in strategic warfare for the transformation of the Church at large, making the Bride ready.
+Two Nights Later: Two nights later, I had a confirmation dream in which the Lord said that He wants intercessors to concentrate in strategic warfare for the transformation of the Church at large, making the Bride ready and bringing in the biggest harvest possible.

 Watch therefore: for ye know not what hour your Lord doth come.
 But know this, that if the goodman of the house had known in what watch the thief would come, he would have watched, and would not have suffered his house to be broken up.
 Therefore be ye also ready: for in such an hour as ye think not the Son of man cometh.
 (Matt 24:42-44 KJV)